fiinix/fiinix.github.io/about.md

 ---
 I've been making designs that focus on typography, information architecture and inclusive design patterns for the past 10+ years.

-From having the pleasure of having some of my work featured on xbox.com and other work seen by tens of thousands of people on a daily basis, my wonderful wife and son always keeps me grounded.
+From having the pleasure of [writing][writing] about accessibility for .net magazine to [speaking at conferences][speaking] about the importance of accessibility and having other work used by tens of thousands of people on a daily basis, my wonderful wife and son always keep me grounded.

+I wouldn’t be half the man I am without them.

 Originally from a cold but sunny Finland, my family and I now live in the <abbr title="United Kingdom" class="small-caps">UK</abbr>.
 We packed a bag each and moved here for what, so far, has been quite the adventure.